 What makes the average person, whose inbox gets stuffed with 147 messages per day, choose to open one email and ignore another?

 We dove into some reports, case studies, and inboxes to find out — to help you figure out how to get your subscribers to open yours during your next email campaign.

-A good email subject line is like a good landing page headline — without one, your audience isn’t going to read the rest of your content.
+A good email subject line is like a good post-click landing page headline — without one, your audience isn’t going to read the rest of your content.

 In short, a good email subject line convinces readers to open your email.
-It gets them excited about what they’re going to learn, or become, after they look through it — and it uses language that compels them to click through.
+It gets them excited about what they’re going to learn or become after they look through it — and it uses language that compels them to click through.

 Just because 72% of people say they prefer to be contacted by companies via email over any other channel doesn’t mean that they’re going to open every message you send them.
 In fact, looking at recent open rate data from MailChimp, you might think people don’t want to see your emails at all.

-In most industries, around 1 in 5 (20%) people who get a business email will open it, with some companies seeing open rates as low as 14%.
+For most industries, around 1 in 5 (20%) people who get a business email will open it, with some companies seeing open rates as low as 14%.
 So how do you convince the other 4 out of 5 to read your email?